Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 Despite its good specifications, the KRK Rokit 5 has been known to have occasional problems with delaying output sound.

-Even still, the model has gained thousands of positive reviews, and at a meager $125, it would be almost impossible to get a better deal on a quality piece of equipment.
+Even still, the model has gained thousands of positive reviews, and at a low price point, it would be almost impossible to get a better deal on a quality piece of equipment.

 If your budget is tight or you’re just starting out building your studio and want to get your feet wet before committing to an expensive setup, then the KRK Rokit 5 G3 is perfect for you.